 Computer equipment is an integral part of the manufacturing process.
 Appropriate position of the keyboard, mouse and monitor is important.
 Following the ergonomics principles in terms of set-up of the computer equipment will provide a workstation that is more comfortable and productive.

-Detailed computer based ergonomics information is found in the Office Ergonomics Track.
-Here is a checklist
+Detailed computer-based ergonomics information is found in the Office Ergonomics Track.
+Here is a checklist.